Yahoo Provides Do Not Track Tool for Browser Privacy

 In 2007, nine nonprofits submitted a proposal to the Federal Trade Commission (FTC) proposing the creation of a “Do Not Track” registry modeled after the popular “Do Not Call” list.

-In recent months, the idea of a “Do Not Track” registry has begun generating traction once again.
-In July 2010, FTC chairman Jon Leibowitz told a Senate panel that the agency was actively exploring ways to implement the registry.
-Meanwhile,the Boucher-Sterns bill — another business-focused data collection and storage law proposal — has also been introduced in the House of Representatives.
+In recent months, the idea of a “Do Not Track” registry is, once again, gaining traction.
+In July 2010, FTC Chairman Jon Leibowitz told a Senate panel that the agency was actively exploring ways to implement the registry.
+Meanwhile, the Boucher-Sterns bill — another business-focused data collection and storage law proposal — has been introduced in the House of Representatives.

-Why the Boucher-Sterns Bill and the “Do Not Track” Registry Are Bad Ideas for Businesses
+Are the Boucher-Sterns Bill and the “Do Not Track” Registry Are Bad For Business?

 Speak With An Online Privacy Lawyer